 Iain began piping in 1965.
 He played in local bands in Regina, and attended the Fort San summer school, where he was able to take lessons from P-M Donald MacLeod, M.B.E.
 In 1978 and '81, Iain lived in Scotland, where he took weekly lessons from Donald MacLeod.
 Later, Iain was a student of James McMillan of Burnaby, British Columbia for a number of years.

 Iain’s band experience includes seasons with the Babcock-Renfrew Pipe Band under P-M Iain McLeod, six years with the Simon Fraser University Pipe Band and one season with ScottishPower.
-He has been a member of the 78th Highlanders, Halifax Citadel Pipe Band since the 2016 seasonm making it five straight decades with at least one season in a Grade 1 pipe band, stretching from 1978 to the 2018 season.
+He has been a member of the 78th Highlanders, Halifax Citadel Pipe Band since the 2016 season making it five straight decades with at least one season in a Grade 1 pipe band, stretching from 1978 to now.

 Locally, Iain founded the Grade 2 City of Regina Pipe Band in 1992, and has been pipe major since.
 He also founded the Grade 4 Conservatory of Performing Arts Pipe Band.